All community associations, at least annually, are faced with action items requiring a vote of their membership.

 - Quorum, which means that the proxy only counts towards obtaining quorum, but the proxy holder cannot vote on any items at the meeting, and,

-Again, regardless of the type of appointment, for the proxy to be effective, the appointed proxy must attend (either in-person or virtually) the association meeting and actually cast a vote (unless a quorum proxy is appointed).
-A proxy is NOT an absentee ballot and cannot be counted as such, even if it is a directed proxy, there is no guarantee that the proxy holder will cast the ballot consistent with the proxy giver's instructions.
+Again, regardless of the type of appointment, for the proxy to be effective, the appointed proxy must attend (either in-person or virtually) the association meeting and actually cast the vote (unless a quorum proxy is appointed).
+A proxy is NOT an absentee ballot and cannot be counted as such, even if it is a directed proxy as there is no guarantee that the proxy holder will cast the ballot consistent with the proxy giver's instructions.